sgoparapu/thoughtworksdemo/README.md

 Test by putting the DNS of the Load balancer in the browser ideally you should see a webpage being displayed

-Foloow the onscreen instructions to setup Application
+Follow the onscreen instructions to setup Application

 --------------------------------------------------------------------------------------------------